tlswg/tls13-spec/draft-ietf-tls-tls13.md

 endpoint: Either the client or server of the connection.

-handshake: An initial negotiation between client and server that establishes the parameters of their subsequent interactions.
+handshake: An initial negotiation between client and server that establishes the parameters of their subsequent interactions within TLS.

 peer: An endpoint.
 When discussing a particular endpoint, "peer" refers to the endpoint that is not the primary subject of discussion.